Newport Folk Festival: Programming style

 In recent years, the Newport Folk Festival has developed a reputation for selling out of tickets before announcing the lineup.
 Unlike most festivals, the festival "rolls out" their lineup over the course of the year instead of releasing a lineup poster on one day.

 The festival has also developed a reputation for programming surprise, unannounced artists.
 Past instances include the 65 Revisited program (2015), in which Gillian Welch and Dave Rawlings, Dawes, and Willie Watson appeared unannounced.
 Other surprise moments include My Morning Jacket (2015), James Taylor (2015), Kris Kristofferson (2016), Roger Waters (2017), Mumford & Sons (2018), Dolly Parton (2019), Paul Simon (2022), and Joni Mitchell (2022).
 Like 65 Revisited in 2015, 2018's A Change Is Gonna Come closing set paired guests from the weekend with unannounced guests including Leon Bridges, Chris Thile, and Mavis Staples.

-Setting
+Settings

+From 1959 to 1964, the festival was held at Newport's Freebody Park; 1963 saw Bob Dylan's festival debut at the adjacent Newport Casino, where he performed with Joan Baez in the Casino's Horseshoe Court.
+1965 through 1969 the festival took place at Festival Field; this is where Dylan "went electric" in 1965.
+Festival Field has since been built over with apartments.

-The Newport Folk Festival takes place every year at Fort Adams State Park, in Newport, Rhode Island.
-Fort Adams houses four stages, the Fort Stage which sits looking out at Newport harbor and the famous Claiborne Pell Bridge, the Harbor Stage, The Quad Stage, and The Museum Stage.
-The festival is known for its beautiful setting- as the music blog Consequence of Sound puts it, "Located at the gorgeously scenic Fort Adams, in Newport, Rhode Island, glimmering, clear blue water surrounds the small vivid green peninsula.
+Since the festival's revival in 1985, the festival has taken place at Fort Adams State Park.
+Fort Adams houses five stages, the Fort Stage which sits looking out at Newport harbor and the famous Claiborne Pell Bridge, the Harbor Stage, The Quad Stage, The Bike Stage (powered by people riding stationary bikes) and The Foundation Stage.
+The festival is known for its beautiful setting- as the music blog Consequence of Sound writes: "Located at the gorgeously scenic Fort Adams, in Newport, Rhode Island, glimmering, clear blue water surrounds the small vivid green peninsula.
 Look out from the fort towers and you'll see hundreds of beautiful boats rocking along the water."
 (Consequence of Sound).